-- To actively support the academic success of our Native students in high school and prepare them for college, successful career, and meaningful citizenship.
+- To actively support the academic success of our Native students in high school and prepare them for college, successful careers, and meaningful citizenship.

 - To highlight programs, services, and resources in Highline Public Schools, currently available to all students, and support Native students and families in accessing these resources to maximize Native student success.

-- To empower students and their families to be positive change-makers in their communities by providing quality academic advancement and leadership development opportunities.
+- To empower students and their families to be positive change-makers in their communities by providing quality academic advancement, community service opportunities, mentorship opportunities, and leadership development opportunities.